Tisipi/TDD-with-Python/README.md

         self.assertEqual(1 + 1, 2)
 ```

-To run unit tests invoke Django test runner:
+To run all unit tests invoke Django test runner:
 `python manage.py test`

-You can also add the App name:
+To only run the unit tests of your App, in this case list, add the App name:
 `python manage.py test lists`

 ### Django Functional Tests